Educado-App/resources/PULL_REQUEST_TEMPLATE.md

 - [ ] Changes have been approved by Product Owner
 - [ ] Code has been analyzed with CodeScene
 - [ ] I have reviewed the pull request myself
+- [ ] I have merged the latest version of dev into my branch and resolved conflicts

 ## Screenshots (if applicable)